kasperp/angular-react/README.md

-*This repo has been merged into https://github.com/davidchang/ngReact, please refer go there*
+*This repo has been merged into https://github.com/davidchang/ngReact, please go there instead*

 #angular-react